variantstudios/wisdomwaysacupuncture.com/pages/make-an-appointment/payment-info/index.md

 ---
-title: "Payment Info page"
+title: Payment Information - Wisdom Ways Acupuncture
-hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
+hero_image: /assets/images/heroes/sub-page-hero-example.jpg
 search_engine_optimization:
-  page_title: "Payment Info - WisdomWays Acupuncture"
+  page_title: Payment Information - WisdomWays Acupuncture
-  page_description:
+  page_description: Payment information for Wisdom Ways Acupuncture in Fort Collins
   share_image_path:
 layout: page
-permalink: "/make-an-appointment/payment-info/"
+permalink: /make-an-appointment/payment-info/
 ---

 # Payment Info

-There are a variety of treatment plans and packages to fit your needs, and in the end your wellness goals will decide which plan is right for you.

-Are your goals to:

-* simply alleviate symptoms?
-* move past “coping” or symptom-alleviation and into high levels of wellness and thriving?

-Would you like nutritional guidance and individualized food recommendations as well, based on both your western & Chinese medicine diagnosis? &nbsp;

-Either way, Chinese Medicine can take you where you want to go.

-At your initial treatment, I will go over your diagnosis and options with you, and together we will come up with a treatment plan that best fits your needs.
+At your initial appointment, during your consultation I'll go over your diagnosis and treatment options with you, and together we will come up with a treatment plan that best fits your needs.

+There are three types of payment options, each listed below.

 ### Self-Pay (non insurance) Patients: